arijitgupta42/Gestrol/README.md

 ```
 python superres.py
 ```
 The rest of the instructions will appear in the command prompt window as required

+> The training of the model along with the link to the dataset is in the model_training notebook